tin-z/tin-z.github.io/_posts/2020-10-11-solving-rev-1.markdown

 <br />

- - I wrote some python to automate the finding steps, because I find something tedious doing it in angr ([utils.py](/files/solving-rev-1/utils.py))
+ - We write some python to automate the 2,3,4,5 points ([utils.py](/files/solving-rev-1/utils.py)).
+We could do it in angr, as well.

 {% highlight python %}
 import r2pipe